Lac Bleu, Midi-Pyrenees, France

 - Statistics / Weather / Helpful Links

 Looking for Lac Bleu cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lac Bleu is a charming mountain lake in the Midi-Pyrenees region of Southwestern France.
 It is also known as Lac Bleu de Lesponne, because it overlooks the Lesponne Valley.
 Lac Bleu was originally named Lac Lhecou, a pre-Celtic word for large or flat stone.